 Health-related documents:

-- Or Attestation proving end for your healthcare rights in another EU country
+• Or Attestation proving the end of your healthcare rights in another EU country

-Take out international private health insurance to cover you for the first few months if you do not have a job in France (check if it covers for to cover medical expenses, repatriation assistance, personal liability, etc.).
+Take out international private health insurance to cover you for the first few months iyou do not have a job in France (check if it covers for to cover medical expenses, repatriation assistance, personal liability, etc.).

 Anticipate your finances